Recidiviz/recidiviz.org/CONTRIBUTING.md

 * A description of what you expected to occur and how it differed from reality
 * A description of any relevant data that was present and//or used (_sans PII of any kind_)
-* Environment information, such as your OS and browser, or versions of Python, Google Cloud SDK, or any relevant libraries
+* Environment information, such as your OS and browser, or versions of relevant libraries

 ### Submitting Feature Requests